 Seal a Valley Joint

-Occasionally, a flashing that’s still intact can allow water passage; this is especially true for valley flashing that doesn’t have a raised fin or ridge in the center to help prevent fast-moving water from sloshing.
-If the roofer didn’t cement the joint—and many don’t—the shingles can curl up at the edge and eventually create a gap that water can easily penetrate.
+Occasionally, intact flashing can still allow water passage; and you see it more often when the valley flashing doesn’t have a raised fin or ridge in the center to help prevent fast-moving water from sloshing.
+If the roofer didn’t cement the joint — and many don’t — the shingles can curl up at the edge and eventually create a gap that water can easily penetrate.

 Starting at the bottom edge, lift the shingle and apply a heavy, consistent bead of roofing cement along the flashing.
 Press the shingles down to seat them.